Rust-GCC/gccrs/gcc/config/arm/arm.md

 ;   that the instruction does not use or alter the condition codes.
 ;
-; NOCOND means that the instruction does not use or alter the condition ;   codes but can be converted into a conditionally exectuted instruction.
+; NOCOND means that the instruction does not use or alter the condition ;   codes but can be converted into a conditionally executed instruction.
 ;   Given that NOCOND is the default for most instructions if omitted, ;   the attribute predicable must be set to yes as well.